The One (2022 film): Production

-The film is a story about a young married couple flying on a plane that crashed as a result of a collision with a bomber half an hour before landing.
-Everyone was supposed to die, but Larisa managed to survive.
 It was filmed in the summer of 2020 in the Perm Krai.
 Larisa Savitskaya herself was present on the set as a consultant.
 The script of the film was also written jointly with Larisa based on her stories.
 The idea to make this film came from producer Anton Belov after he watched a TV program about plane crash survivors.

 Casting

-Larisa Savitskaya also appeared at the premiere, whose story formed the basis of the script.

 For Nadezhda Kaleganova, actress of the Moscow Art Theatre named after Chekhov, this is the first big role on the big screen.
 Kaleganova said that Larisa Savitsaya supported her during the filming, gave her the right attitude.

 Filming

 Principal photography began in August 2020, taking place on the territory of Kizel, Gubakha, Gremyachinsk and in other areas of the Perm Krai.